 Hop over to Richmond, England, to virtually frolic through Kew Gardens.
 This UNESCO World Heritage site is complete with 37 acres of woodland and 14,000 trees that change with each season.
 You’ll also come across Victorian glasshouses, an Alpine rock garden, and over 50,000 living plants.

 Virtually visit the Keukenhof in Holland to experience one of the most beautiful spring gardens in the world!
 Stay in the loop on the Keukenhof Facebook page to see what kind of tours it has in store.

 If museums are more your thing, you’re in luck!
-Plenty of museums are offering virtual tours through collections and exhibitions available in partnership with Google Arts & Culture.
-Featured are images of various collections and you can also walk through parts of some museums through Street View.
+Plenty of museums offer virtual tours through collections and exhibitions available in partnership with Google Arts & Culture.
+Featured are images of various collections, and you can also walk through parts of some museums through Street View.